gitmarek/libbitcoinrpc/doc/tutorial.md

 # Tutorial

-In this tutorial, I will show how to start using the **bitcoinrpc** library and make JSON-RPC calls over HTTP to a listeting Bitcoin Core node.
-For a detailed description of all the functions that make bitcoinrpc interface, please see the [Reference](./reference.md).
+In this tutorial, I will show how to start using the **bitcoinrpc** library and make JSON-RPC calls over HTTP to a listening Bitcoin Core node.
+For a detailed description of all the functions that make the bitcoinrpc interface, please see the [Reference](./reference.md).
 You may also want to check a few [examples](./examples.md) and a document outlining the general [design](./design.md).